DirectX: DirectX 11

 Microsoft unveiled DirectX 11 at the Gamefest 08 event in Seattle.
 The Final Platform Update launched for Windows Vista on October 27, 2009, which was a week after the initial release of Windows 7, which launched with Direct3D 11 as a base standard.

 Major scheduled features including GPGPU software support (DirectCompute), and Direct3D 11 with tessellation support and improved multi-threading support to assist video game developers in developing games that better utilize multi-core processors.
 Parts of the new API such as multi-threaded resource handling can be supported on Direct3D 9/10/10.1-class hardware.
 Hardware tessellation and Shader Model 5.0 require Direct3D 11 supporting hardware.
 Direct3D 11 is a strict superset of Direct3D 10.1 — all hardware and API features of version 10.1 are retained, and new features are added only when necessary for exposing new functionality.
-This helps to keep backwards compatibility with previous versions of DirectX.
+This helps to keep backward compatibility with previous versions of Direct3D.

 Four updates for DirectX 11 were released: